-Nikolas will be resident in the UK for 2023/24 as he will spend more than 183 days in the UK.
-It is possible that 2023/24 will be a split year, but this does not matter as he will only be seeking UK tax relief for the UK part of the year.
+Nikolas will be resident in the UK for 2025/26 under the statutory residence test as he will spend more than 183 days in the UK.
+It is possible that 2025/26 will be a split year, but this does not matter as he will only be seeking UK tax relief for the UK part of the year.
 His salary from Bestrest Hotels UK Ltd means that he will be in receipt of UK relevant earnings.

-This means that he meets the conditions provided he arranges for the scheme administrator to issue the confirmation required by HMRC.
+He therefore meets the conditions for MMR provided he arranges for the scheme administrator to issue the confirmation required by HMRC.
 Assuming he does this, Nikolas will be able to claim UK tax relief in relation to his continuing contributions to the Rualand pension scheme.